19 Apr Which is Best for Me: Invisalign or Braces?

 On average, using Invisalign takes 12-18 months to get your new smile, while braces take 18-24 months.

-If you’re still not sure which is the best choice for you, call us or book an appointment online for a consultation.
+If you’re still not sure which is the best choice for you, contact us for a consultation.